 C:\Clients\<Client>\<Date>.<PO> to automatically create a folder in your client directory including the extracted date and PO number.

 💡 You can override the path generated based on the Auto Folder pattern in the upper field by directly typing or selecting a folder in the lower field.
 The folder that is generated and/or opened is always the folder in the lower field.

-After your data was saved to a database, by default the database's last column is read out again and displayed.
+After your data was saved to a Database by clicking on the Add to Database button, by default the Database's last row is read out again and displayed.
 This is meant to give the user additional confirmation that the data was correctly saved.
-It's merely a matter of convenience, however, and safely can be switched off – either be deactivating the Show confirmation window checkbox in the Data Preview window or by activating the Don't show this window again checkbox in the Confirmation Window.
+It's merely a matter of peace of mind, however, and safely can be switched off – either by deactivating the Show confirmation window checkbox in the Data Preview window or by activating the Don't show this window again checkbox in the Confirmation Window.

 There are 3 buttons at the bottom of the Data Preview window:

 Add to Database: Adds the data shown in the 10 data fields to the selected Database and processes your Auto Folder settings (creating/opening the folder, saving the folder pattern, if necessary).
 Also, if you activated the Connect this Database to the selected Extraction Scheme checkbox, the selected Database will be connected to the selected Extraction Scheme.